deabes199/coffee_app/README.md

 # coffee_app

-## A powerful app built with Flutter for browsing random cat images, or with a specific breed name. using free api.
+## A powerful app built with Flutter for browsing coffee, using free api.

-This application is developed for educational purposes.
+## This application is developed for educational purposes.

-## Getting Started
+# 📱 Getting Started
+## This project is responsive and adaptive to all devices with few limits on the web. using clean architecture, and Bloc - Cubit for state management.

 This project is a starting point for a Flutter application.